Sandora

 Sandora LLC (Сандора) is a Ukrainian juice company based in Mykolaiv, Ukraine.
 Founded in 1995, the company currently holds a 47 percent share of the Ukrainian juice market.
 In September 2007, American-based PepsiCo, Inc. purchased 80 percent ownership of Sandora's company holdings.
 In November 2007, PepsiAmericas, Inc. and PepsiCo, Inc. jointly acquired the remaining 20% of Sandora.
 PepsiAmericas held a 60% interest in Sandora, and PepsiCo held 40% interest in Sandora.
 PepsiCo acquired PepsiAmericas in 2010 and took full ownership of Sandora.

+History

+In 1995, Lithuanian businessmen Ihor Bezzub and Raymondas Tumenas provided start-up capital for the implementation of a business plan to Serhiy Sypko, a lecturer at Mykolaiv University of Shipbuilding.
+Production started the following year.
+In 2000, a puree and semifinished product production was launched.

+In 2007, one of the most important deals on the FMCG market in Ukraine was concluded, worth USD 678 million.
+PepsiCo acquired the largest juice producer, Sandora.
+This provided opportunities to develop production in Ukraine and establish the processing of seasonal vegetables and fruits through further investments.
+For example, in 2009-2010, the company started producing Pepsi, 7UP and Lipton Ice Tea.
+In 2014, the company launched a snack line for the production of Xpycteam crisps and started producing Mirinda.
+In 2019, the company's production facilities started producing Lay's crisps.